Coast Guard, DHS.

 Temporary final rule.

-The Coast Guard is establishing a temporary safety zone for all navigable waters on the Kanawha River.
-The safety zone is needed to provide for safety of life and protection of vessels and the marine environment from potential hazards associated with the fireworks display.
-Entry of vessels or persons into the zone is prohibited unless specifically authorized by the Captain of the Port Sector Ohio Valley or a designated representative.
+The Coast Guard is establishing a temporary safety zone for navigable waters on the Kanawha River from mile marker (MM) 60.8 to MM 61.3.
+The safety zone is needed to protect personnel, vessels, and the marine environment from hazards created by repair work on several large power lines crossing the river.
+Entry of vessels or persons into this zone is prohibited unless specifically authorized by the Captain of the Port Sector Ohio Valley or a designated representative.

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 If you have questions on this rule, call or email MST3 Wesley Cornelius, MSU Huntington, U.S. Coast Guard; 304-733-0198, Wesley.P.Cornelius@uscg.mil.

 I. Table of Abbreviations

 The Coast Guard is issuing this temporary rule without prior notice and opportunity to comment pursuant to authority under section 4(a) of the Administrative Procedure Act (APA) (5 U.S.C.
 553(b)).
 This provision authorizes an agency to issue a rule without prior notice and opportunity to comment when the agency for good cause finds that those procedures are “impracticable, unnecessary, or contrary to the public interest.”
 Under 5 U.S.C.
 553(b)(B), the Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this rule because it is impracticable.
 It is impracticable to publish a NPRM because we must establish the safety zone by September 23, 2019 and lack sufficient time to request comments and respond to those comments before the zone must be established.